werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_docker_container.md

     ghcr.io/werf/werf:latest WERF_COMMAND
 ```

-## Build images with docker server (not recommended)
+## Build images with the Docker server (not recommended)

-### Local docker server
+### Local Docker server

-This method supports building of dockerfile-images or stapel-images.
+This method supports building Dockerfile images or Stapel images.

-Example command:
+Below is an example of a command that does this:

 ```shell
 docker run \